 Indoor vs. Outdoor Cats: Should You Let Your Kitty Roam?

 Cats yearn for the great outdoors.
-They rush to the front door every time it opens, or sit at the window yowling like the world's saddest cat because they can't go outside.
+They rush to the front door every time it opens or they sit at the window yowling like the world's saddest cat because they can't go outside.
 No doubt, cats want to roam.
 But is it safe?

 There are pros and cons on both sides of the indoor/outdoor cat debate.
 Your kitty's environment can affect their behavior, health, and lifespan.
 Read on to get the information you need before making a decision about letting your cat explore the great outdoors.

 Will My Cat’s Behavior Change if He Goes Outdoors?

 It's possible!
 Cats that are allowed outside may be less likely to develop behavior problems like urinating outside the litter box and stalking and "attacking" people in the home.
 According to International Cat Care, these actions can be the result of boredom and frustration.
 They're also less likely to scratch furniture since they're already clawing trees and other things outdoors.

 Does That Mean I Need to Let My Indoor Cat Roam Outside?

 Not necessarily.
 Cats who are kept indoors can still get the stimulation they crave without stalking the neighborhood songbirds.
 You just have to make an effort to create an environment they enjoy, according to the cat experts at the Animal Humane Society in Golden Valley, Minnesota.
 Cats need to climb, scratch, hide, and jump.
 There are plenty of ways to enrich your cat's indoor environment!